okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ---

-This guide walks you through the process of submitting a SCIM, OIDC, or SAML 2.0 app to the Okta Integration Network (OIN), including preparing and configuring new integrations and updating previously published integrations.
+This guide walks you through the process of submitting a SCIM, OIDC, or SAML 2.0 app to the Okta Integration Network (OIN).
+It also shows you how to update a previously published integration or delete a draft submission.

 ---

 **Learning outcomes**

 * Understand how to submit a new app to the OIN.
+* Understand how to update a previously published integration.
-* Understand how to update or delete a previously-submitted app.
+* Understand how to delete a draft submission or delete a published integration.

 **What you need**